 The following are two universities that offer Association to Advance Collegiate Schools of Business (AACSB)-accredited online MBA programs in Wisconsin.

 1. University of Wisconsin-Eau Claire

-The online MBA program by the University of Wisconsin MBA Consortium is listed in the top 10 Best Online Graduate Business Programs, by U.S. News and World Report.
-It is also named as Best Buy MBA, by GetEducated.com.
-Following are the program details: 30 credits required, You can complete the course in 2 1/2 to 3 years, The average class size is 24, The program is 100% online.
-You do not have to visit the campus either for orientation or part of the program itself.
+The online MBA program by the University of Wisconsin MBA Consortium has been listed in the top 10 Best Online Graduate Business Programs by US News & World Report.
+It has also been named as a Best Buy MBA by GetEducated.com.
+To graduate, you need to accumulate a total of 30 credits in two-and-a-half to three years.
+The average class size is 24 students, offering a good student-to-teacher ratio.
+The program is 100% online, with no on-campus visits required.

-Eligibility requirement for the program includes: A baccalaureate degree from an accredited college or university, A cumulative undergraduate GPA of at least 2.75 (on a 4.0 scale), A GMAT score of 475 or above or a comparable GRE score.
-You may begin the program in the fall, spring or the summer semester.
+Eligibility requirements for the program include a baccalaureate degree from an accredited college or university, a cumulative undergraduate GPA of at least 2.75 (on a 4.0 scale), a GMAT score of 475 or above, or a comparable GRE score.
+You may begin the program in the fall, spring, or summer semesters.

 2. University of Wisconsin-La Crosse